gonzalomarcote/arduino-cbyg/README.md

 # arduino-cbyg
-Arduino project to display in one LCD data from serveral sensor from an MQTT broker.
+Arduino project to display in one LCD data from serveral sensors from an MQTT broker.

 ### Arduino project to display in one LCD personal info
-Arduino Uno board project that shows in an LCD the rack and some servers termperature.
+Arduino Uno board project that shows in an LCD different data from different `collectors` that are collecting termperature and other sensors.
 Optionally I will recollect another personal info from another sources and projects (surf tide, waves, etc).
 Compiled with `arduino-mk` linux package.